 Sufficient signal strength is needed for a reliable connection, this can vary depending on location and specific network operator.

-The short animation below quickly demonstrates the MKII tyre baler producing a bale
+The short animation below quickly demonstrates the MKII tyre baler producing a PAS108 bale:

-Tyres are considered one of the most neglected sources of recycling materials and because of that, rubber waste has been increasing in the past years.
-Due to the size and high cost of moving worn tyres from the original place to the processing factory or facility, the choice made was to simply dump the tyres.
+Tyres are considered one of the most overlooked sources of recycling materials and because of that, rubber waste has been increasing in the past years.
+Due to the size and high cost of moving worn tyres from the original location to the processing factory or recycling facility, the choice made was to simply dump or abandon the tyres.

-Recent studies show a total of 1 billion and 1.8 billion worn tyres were disposed of every year, and since rubber isn’t biodegradable, this poses a serious environmental issue.
+Recent studies show a total of between 1 billion to 1.8 billion worn tyres were disposed of every year worldwide, and since rubber isn’t biodegradable, this poses a serious environmental issue.
 With the world turning to find sustainable environmental solutions, here’s how your journey can start with the MK2 Tyre Baler:

-The dangers of dumping used tyres aren’t limited to the fact tyres not being biodegradable, but there are more dangers including:
+The dangers of dumping used tyres aren’t limited to the fact tyres are not biodegradable, there are more dangers including:

 It’s easy for tyres to catch fire either on purpose or through natural causes as they are made from highly flammable materials.
 The process of putting out a fire in a tyre dump is both difficult and dangerous.
-The fire isn’t easy to put out, and when water is used for the extinguishing process, it carries toxic materials emitted from the tyres and transfers them to other surfaces, possibly underground water.
-This is not to mention the toxic smoke released into the air and its impact on global warming.
+The fire isn’t easy to put out, and when water is used for the extinguishing process, it transfers toxic materials emitted from the smouldering tyres and transfers them into the ground polluting soil and potentially underground water.
+This is not to mention the thick toxic smoke released into the air and its devastating impact on global warming and human health.

 We can all feel the effects of waste on the environment with global warming heating up our planet.
-In this regard, countries around the world signed different treaties and companies have been urged to act sustainably and use recyclable materials when possible.
+In this regard, countries around the world signed different treaties and companies have been urged to act sustainably and use recyclable materials wherever and whenever possible.

 When tyres are baled and transported to the respective facilities, the recycling journey can begin.
 Tyres can be broken down using different methods to produce different recycled materials and used for varied purposes.
 From lining playgrounds, and sports grounds, used in producing everyday objects such as computer mouse pads, to being used in civil engineering projects such as road pavement and alignment.

 Not all tyre dumping locations are legal, which means there are many occupied places that need to be freed up.
-These dump locations can be better used when tyres are instead baled to establish different projects that can be beneficial for society.
+With many governments restricting the amount of tyres that can be stored at one location.
+These dump locations can be better used when tyres are instead baled to permit the waste tyres to be further recycled.
+A wide range different projects exist to achieve those aims that can be beneficial for society.

-The operating mechanism and control panel of the MK2 Tyre Baler are easy to use, allowing one person to operate the tyre baler.
-Four operating MK2 Tyre Balers could bale up to 6 million tyres in a year.
+The operating mechanism and control panel of the MK2 Tyre Baling Machine are easy to use, allowing one person to operate the tyre baler.
+Four operating MK2 Tyre Balers could potentially bale up to 6 million tyres in a year.

 Reduces volume of waste tyres by 85% (6:1)